REMOVAL PROCEEDINGS IN OHIO

 There are various types of removal relief that immigrants can apply for, such as cancellation of removal orders, waivers of inadmissibility and others.
 When an immigrant who is undergoing removal proceedings applies for such relief, the government's attorney provides that individual with certain pre-order instructions, which allow for background and security checks to be made before relief is officially granted, according to the United States Citizenship and Immigration Services (USCIS) website.
 Once relief is granted, there will be post-order instructions detailing how to obtain proof of the individual's new immigration status and employment authorization.

 Columbus Immigration Attorney Fighting for You

 When you are going through removal proceedings, it is crucial that you have an experienced immigration lawyer representing you.
 Not only can your lawyer help you prepare for your immigration court hearings, but the legal professional can also attend the hearings with you and serve as your legal advocate.
-At the Law Offices of Jonathan A. Bartell, LLC, we have over a decade of experience and an in-depth understanding of the United States' immigration laws.
+At Jonathan A. Bartell, Attorney with Margaret W. Wong & Associates, we have over a decade of experience and an in-depth understanding of the United States' immigration laws.
 Don't go before an immigration judge without the proper guidance.
 Call us today or fill out our free case evaluation!